QubesOS/qubes-doc/common-tasks/usb.md

 **Caution:** Please carefully read the [Security Warning about USB Input Devices] before proceeding.

+If you use USB keyboard, automatic USB qube creation during installation is disabled.
+Additional steps are required to avoid locking you out from the system.
+Those steps are not performed by default, because of risk explained in [Security Warning about USB Input Devices].

+### R4.0, using salt ###

+To allow USB keyboard usage (including early boot for LUKS passphrase), execute in dom0:

+    sudo qubesctl state.sls qvm.usb-keyboard

+The above command will take care of all required configuration, including creating USB qube if not present.
+Note that it will expose dom0 to USB devices while entering LUKS passphrase.
+Users are advised to physically disconnect other devices from the system for that time, to minimize the risk.

+If you wish to perform only subset of this configuration (for example do not enable USB keyboard during boot), see manual instructions below.

+### R3.2, manual ###

 In order to use a USB keyboard, you must first attach it to a USB qube, then give that qube permission to pass keyboard input to dom0.
 Edit the `qubes.InputKeyboard` policy file in dom0, which is located here: